What qualifications do GlenFarrow electrical engineers have?

-Are GlenFarrow able to design electrical systems?
+Is GlenFarrow able to design electrical systems?

-Our GlenFarrow electrical department offer a full electrical design and installation service, including fire alarms and emergency lighting.
+Our GlenFarrow electrical department offers a full electrical design and installation service, including fire alarms and emergency lighting.
 From small component designs to large scale systems, our highly skilled electricians offer a one-stop service for electrical designs that would best meet customer requirements.

 Can I add more power outlets?

 In short – yes!
 You may require more power outlets to be added to your commercial building for many reasons, such as an increased amount of people in your facility or adding new electrical equipment.
 Our GlenFarrow electricians will be able to carry out this service after assessing your current electrical system.

 What is fixed wire inspection and testing or an EICR?